lesgourg/class_public/doc/input/chap3.md

 If you want a reference matter power spectrum P(k), also accurate up to the hundredth of percent level, we recommend using the file `pk_ref.pre`, identical to `cl_ref.pre` excepted that the truncation of the neutrino hierarchy has been pushed to `l_max_ur=150`.

-In order to increase moderatley the precision to a tenth of percent, without prohibitive computing time, we recommend using `cl_permille.pre`.
+In order to increase moderately the precision to a tenth of percent, without prohibitive computing time, we recommend using `cl_permille.pre`.

 ## Output ##